Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 A minka-style building with the warmth of wood.

-The indoor bath where you can enjoy the hot water from its own hot spring.
+An indoor bath where you can enjoy hot water from its own hot spring.

 < Naraya Ryokan> Official website